mkogerd/macro-tracker/server/README.md

 This will spin up a development server on port `:3001` of your local machine.

 ## Running with Docker
-The recommended to deploy this project is with docker.
+The recommended way to deploy this project is with docker.
 To run with docker, first build the image with:
 ```
 docker build -t macro-api-server .
 ```